Nearly everyone knows someone who abuses alcohol. Alcohol knows no boundaries; alcohol does not care where you live, what you do, or who you are.

 The statistics surrounding alcohol abuse are incredibly alarming and almost completely preventable.

-Terms Related to Alcohol Abuse
+Terms Related To Alcohol Abuse

 Alcohol use disorder (AUD) is a brain disease that is characterized by the inability to stop consuming alcohol, even when drinking negatively impacts nearly all aspects of life.
 When a person receives an AUD diagnosis, they will also receive a subclassification of mild, moderate, or severe.
+The DSM-5 identifies 11 diagnostic criteria for AUD; meeting 2–3 indicates mild AUD, 4–5 indicates moderate, and 6 or more indicates severe.

 Blood Alcohol Concentration (BAC) is the amount of alcohol in your blood due to alcohol consumption.
 BAC can be determined by a breathalyzer or blood test.